AndrewZheng-1011/AndrewZheng-1011.github.io/_portfolio/96_perceptive_locomotion_unstructured_terrain.md

 The Legged Locomotion Adaptation module, shown in Figure 1, utilizes the high level command interface and the map to transform the trajectories for single rigid body locomotion to one such that there is some _awareness_ of the terrain.
 These are decomposed into two components, the motion adapter module and the perceptive leg adaptation module, which will be explained in more detail in the two subsections.

 ### Motion Adapter
 The motion adapter in this work extends the [legged_planner](https://github.com/AndrewZheng-1011/legged_planner) repository to a motion adapter utilizing environmental information.
 The initial repository utilizes an abstract class to interface different commands for motion planning and a motion adapter as a filter to transform the input trajectories into ones suitable for a legged robot.
 Thus, to extend the work to perceptive motion planning, we adjust the height of the floating rigid body corresponding to the height of the environment and align the orientation of the robot such that floating body is aligned with the terrain.
+These adapted trajectories are then used as reference for the nonlinear model predictive controller.

 ### Perceptive Leg Adaptation Module
 Correspondingly, the perceptive leg adaptation module tries to address the following maximization problem for traversability $T(\mathbf{x})$: